Sing Street: Plot

-Conor prepares a new song mocking Baxter, which the band perform as an encore while distributing homemade masks of Baxter's face.
-Raphina arrives before the band finishes and reconciles with Conor.
-Both of them leave the party and the school in uproar.
-After secretly saying goodbye to his family later that night, Conor and Raphina persuade Brendan to drive them to Dalkey, so they can escape in the motor cruiser and head to London.
-Brendan agrees and drives them to the harbour, where Brendan and Conor embrace.
+Later that night, Conor and Raphina persuade Brendan to drive them to Dalkey, so the pair can escape in the motor cruiser and travel to London, bringing with them Raphina's headshots and Conor's demo tapes and videos.
+Before leaving, Conor says goodbye to his sleeping mother.
+As the three arrive at the harbour at dawn, Conor and Brendan embrace.
 Conor and Raphina sail out to sea, following the ferry across the rough Irish Sea to a new life in London.
-Brendan watches them disappear into the distance and cheers, overjoyed that his younger brother has left to go on to greater things.
+Brendan watches them disappear into the distance and cheers, overjoyed that his younger brother has moved on to greater things.